-All 79 local governments in Victoria offer a household kerbside recycling service that covers 96% of Victorian households.
-The remaining 4% are generally located in remote areas where providing a kerbside recyclables service is not a feasible option.
+All 79 local governments in Victoria offer a household kerbside recycling service that covers 96 per cent of Victorian households.
+The remaining 4 per cent are generally located in remote areas where providing a kerbside recyclables service is not a feasible option.

 This decline in collected commingled recyclables is most likely due to the reduction in weight of individual plastic and glass packaging materials.

 Figure 1: Trend of household recycling collected, Victoria 2001–02 to 2015–16

 In 2015–16 the cost for local government to provide a recycling collection service was $64 million in total (equivalent to $25.99 per household or $10.47 per person), a decrease of $2 million or 3.1 per cent from 2014–15.

 On average, households in metropolitan local governments generated 10kg more recyclables per household annually than those in non-metropolitan local government areas.
 Non-metropolitan local governments pay on average $161.54 per tonne to deliver their service compared to metropolitan local governments that pay on average $88.40 per tonne.

 Figure 2 shows the cost per tonne for recyclables has decreased steadily since 2001–02 and that the corresponding cost per tonne for garbage collection and disposal has more than doubled.
 This highlights that recycling waste material is cost effective compared to the more expensive option of disposing of garbage to landfill.